 Kidney stones can come out of nowhere, and when they do the pain can be extremely debilitating.
-At his practice Male Fertility Doc in Millburn, New Jersey, Eric K. Seaman, M.D., offers a range of treatment options for even the most severe cases of kidney stones.
+At his practice Male Fertility Doc in Denville and Millburn, New Jersey, Eric K. Seaman, M.D., offers a range of treatment options for even the most severe cases of kidney stones.
 For more information on how you can treat your kidney stones, call the office or use online booking to schedule an appointment today.

 Kidney stones occur when hard deposits of salts and minerals build up in your kidneys and become lodged in your kidneys or urinary tract.
 There are many reasons you may get kidney stones, but they often occur when something causes your urine to concentrate, creating the deposits.